 Hissein Habre, A Chadian Tragedy

-Michelle Parlevliet speaks with activist Clément Abaïfouta and director Mahamat-Saleh Haroun about the film and the important work of giving victims a voice.
+Q&A with activist Clément Abaïfouta and director Mahamat-Saleh Haroun about the film and the importance of giving victims a voice led by Marnix de Bruijne.

 Hissein Habré’s reign of terror in Chad, which lasted from 1982 to 1990, has made many victims.
 Clément Abaïfouta is one of them: for four years he was forced to bury the dead in a torture prison.
 His revenge takes on a special form: he set up an organisation to give victims a voice, and to reconcile victims and offenders.
 Read more about Clément and watch a short clip about him.